-- NOAA Space Weather scales — So, NOAA says there’s currently a G3 level geomagnetic storm in progress, with the possibility of a G3 level storm tonight.
-But what’s a G2 or G3 level storm mean?
+- NOAA Space Weather scales — So, for example, if NOAA says there’s currently a G2 level geomagnetic storm in progress, with the possibility of a G3 level storm tonight — what’s a G2 or G3 level storm mean?
 NOAA’s Space Weather Scales lay it out, with examples of how far south the aurora may be visible.
 For example, in a G2 level storm, aurora may be visible as far south as New York & Idaho (and Wisconsin!).
-With a G3 storm, it’s visible even further south.
+With a G3 storm, it could be visible even further south.

 - SpaceWeather.com — This is a great place to go for space weather news.
 The site also features a photo gallery full of the latest beautiful aurora pictures from users around the world.
 SpaceWeather.com also offers an alert service that you can subscribe to (for a fee) to receive aurora alerts.

 - Twitter is another great resource for aurora news.
 Some of my favorite Twitter feeds for Aurora news: